Electrical and Electronic Engineering

-Our world-leading research groups and industrial partners will provide you with privileged access to state-of-the-art facilities.
-We also offer a wide range of scholarships, summer placements, industrial seminars and exclusive employment opportunities.
+Our research groups and outstanding links with industrial partners will provide you with access to state-of-the-art equipment.
+We also offer a wide range of scholarships, summer placements, industrial seminars and employment opportunities.

-Electrical and electronic engineering is a fast-moving subject and we continually revise our degree courses to reflect the latest developments in engineering education and the emerging needs of industry.
+Electrical and electronic engineering is a fast-moving subject and we continually revise our degree courses to reflect the latest developments in engineering education and the emerging needs of our society.

 We offer a broad range of courses accredited by the Institution of Engineering and Technology (IET) including a Joint Honours degree with Computer Science.

-Engineering students at Bristol also benefit from a dedicated Industrial Liaison Office, which develops engineering-specific industrial links for students.
+Engineering students at Bristol also benefit from a dedicated Industrial Liaison Office, which develops engineering-specific links between students and industry.

 What kind of student would this course suit?

-If you enjoy mathematics and science, are fascinated by electricity, energy and electronics, and want to design and invent things that benefit society, then you should consider studying for an electrical and electronic engineering degree.
+If you are fascinated by how things work and want to design and invent things that can benefit society, then you should consider studying for an electrical and electronic engineering degree.

-If your interests lie more on the computing side, you might be interested in our computer science and electronics degrees.
-Alternatively, if working creatively with students from across the University appeals to you, then you could consider our Electrical and Electronic Engineering with Innovation degree.
+Alternatively, if working in multidisciplinary environments with students from across the University appeals to you, then you could consider our MEng Electrical and Electronic Engineering with Innovation.